toddnni/terraform-provider-shell/README.md

 ## Known Problems

-* Whenever a command is changed the resource will be rebuilt.
 * The provider won't support `Update` CRUD operation.
 * The provider won't print output of the commands.
 * The provider will error instead of removing the resource if the delete command fails.
 However, this is a safe default.
+* Changes in provider do not issue resource rebuilds.
+Please parametrize all parameters that will change.

 ## Author